 Delivering on this strategic vision requires a world-class workforce, state-ofthe-art facilities and equipment, and strong partnerships with academia, industry, and government organizations.
-All have been essential to the Laboratory's many achievements and are essential to supporting the Laboratory's emerging mission needs and the advancement of science and technology.
+All have been essential to the Laboratory's many achievements and are

 At LLNL, our work is to diminish the likelihood and impact of war, of terrorism, and of natural and man-made disasters through the innovative application of cutting-edge science and technology.